 The Parole Board reconsideration mechanism was launched on 22 July 2019.
-This allows parties to the case to challenge a parole decision made on or after 22 July 2019.
+This allows parties to the case to apply for reconsideration of a parole decision.

 A guide to the reconsideration mechanism

 Reasons for reconsideration

 The reconsideration mechanism will give parties to a case the right to ask for a parole decision to be looked at again by the Parole Board if they have reasons to show the decision is either:

 - Procedurally unfair - the correct process was not followed in the review of the prisoner for parole - for example, important evidence was not shared

 - Irrational - the decision makes no sense based on the evidence of risk that was considered and that no other rational panel could come to the same conclusion.

 Being unhappy with the decision is not a sufficient ground for reconsideration to be directed.